 The past eight years are on track to be the eight warmest on record, fuelled by ever-rising greenhouse gas concentrations and accumulated heat.
-Extreme heatwaves, drought and devastating flooding have affected millions and cost billions this year.10 melting in the Alps and possibly also in the Himalayas, and the Greenland ice sheet has lost mass for the 26th consecutive year.
-The situation is indeed stark.
-Hence, a rapid adaptive response is urgently required.
+Extreme heatwaves, drought and devastating flooding have affected millions and cost billions this year.10

 The report also records the doubling of the rise in sea level since 1993.
 The pace of this rise is accelerating-during the past two and half years alone the level has risen 10%.
 Glaciers are